radiantearth/stac-spec/extensions/datetime-range/README.md

 **Extension [Maturity Classification](../README.md#extension-maturity): Stable**

 An extension to provide datetime ranges with a start and an end datetime stamp in a consistent way.
+While a STAC item can have a nominal datetime describing the capture, this extension allows an item to have a range of capture datetimes.
+An example of this is the [MODIS 16 day vegetation index product.](https://lpdaac.usgs.gov/products/mod13q1v006/).
+The datetime property in a STAC item and this extension are not mutually exclusive.

 This is a core extension and does not require a prefix when used.